 Surgery and Other Procedures

-- Removal of the prostate (radical prostatectomy) -- used to treat prostate cancer that has not spread.
+Removal of the prostate (radical prostatectomy): Used to treat prostate cancer that has not spread.
 There are two types of radical prostatectomy.
-In retropubic surgery, the prostate and surrounding lymph nodes are removed through an incision in the lower abdomen.
-In perineal surgery, the prostate is removed through an incision made between the anus and scrotum (the perineum).
+In retropubic surgery, surgeons remove the prostate and surrounding lymph nodes through an incision in the lower abdomen.
+In perineal surgery, doctors remove the prostate through an incision made between the anus and scrotum (the perineum).
 Side effects can include incontinence and erectile dysfunction.
 In some cases, a technique called nerve-sparing surgery can have fewer sexual side effects.

-- Robot-assisted laparoscopic radical prostatectomy (RALRP) -- a newer procedure that uses a laparoscope, a long, thin tube with a camera, to magnify the area.
+Robot-assisted laparoscopic radical prostatectomy (RALRP): RALRP is a newer procedure that uses a laparoscope, a long, thin tube with a camera, to magnify the area.
 Smaller incisions allow a quicker healing time.

-- External beam radiation therapy (EBRT or ERT) -- uses a machine to send a high-energy beam to the tumor.
+- External beam radiation therapy (EBRT or ERT).
+EBRT and ERT uses a machine to send a high-energy beam to the tumor.

-- Radioactive seed implants (brachytherapy) -- places tiny radioactive seeds in the prostate to deliver radiation over a longer time period.
+- Radioactive seed implants (brachytherapy).
+Brachytherapy places tiny radioactive seeds in the prostate to deliver radiation over a longer time period.
 Using irradiated seeds can lower the risk of radiation damage to organs around the prostate.

 Nutrition and Dietary Supplements

-Some early studies suggest that some nutritional supplements may reduce the symptoms of some prostate cancers or lower your risk of developing it.
+Preliminary studies suggest that some nutritional supplements may reduce the symptoms of some prostate cancers, or lower your risk of developing it.
 Ask your team of health care providers about the best ways to use these therapies in your overall treatment plan.
 Always tell your health care provider about the herbs and supplements you are using or considering using.
-Do not try to treat prostate cancer with supplements on your own.
+DO NOT try to treat prostate cancer with supplements on your own.

 Follow these tips to reduce your risk of developing prostate cancer: